-Here’s How to Make Money Off the Leaves Changing Color in Your Backyard
+Here’s How to Cash in on the Leaves Changing Color in Your Backyard

 I don’t care where you live, who you are or how old you are: When the leaves start changing colors, that’s pretty darn exciting.

 It’s a sign the brutal heat might let up soon, football is in full swing and the most beautiful, warmest colors will take over your commute.

 Unless you live somewhere where the leaves don’t change.